-The aims of ICT at Trinity St Mary’s are to:
+The aims of computing at Trinity St Mary’s are to:

-- provide a relevant, challenging and enjoyable curriculum for ICT and computing for all pupils;
+- provide a relevant, challenging and enjoyable curriculum of computing for all pupils;

-- meet the requirements of the national curriculum programmes of study for ICT and computing;
+- meet the requirements of the national curriculum programmes of study for computing;

-- use ICT and computing as a tool to enhance learning throughout the curriculum;
+- use computing as a tool to enhance learning throughout the curriculum;

 - to respond to new developments in technology;

-- to equip pupils with the confidence and capability to use ICT and computing throughout their later life;
+- to equip pupils with the confidence and capability to use computing throughout their later life;

-- to develop the understanding of how to use ICT and computing safely and responsibly.
+- to develop the understanding of how to use technology safely and responsibly.

-At Trinity St Mary’s, we believe that ICT and computing:
+At Trinity St Mary’s, we believe that computing:

 - gives pupils immediate access to a rich source of materials.